piresflp/piresflp/README.md

 I'm Felipe Pires, a passionate developer and an aspiring software engineer from Brazil.
 My passion for software lies with having the capability to build anything and impact other people's lives with my apps.
 I take great care in the experience, architecture, and code quality of the things I build.

 - 📚 I’m currently learning Machine Learning and everything about back-end technologies.
-- 💪🏼 Future Goals: Learn as much as possible about software engineering in general and enter the jobmarket as an intern.
+- 💪🏼 Future Goals: Learn as much as possible about software engineering in general and explore different jobmarket's areas.
 - ⚡ Fun fact: I love extreme sports.
 - 💬 I love connecting with new people, so if you want to say hi, I'll be happy to meet you! :)
 - 📫 How to reach me: **contact.felipepires@gmail.com**